Achievable logoAchievable logo

 *The specifics related to bonds and other securities are generally not tested on the Series 66.
 You should know what the term ‘guaranteed security’ refers to and what’s covered by the third party.
 The exam typically doesn’t go much further than that.

-Outside of guaranteed securities, the term ‘guaranteed’ is usually related to unethical activities.
-In particular, financial professionals must never guarantee a security will perform in a certain manner.
+Outside of guaranteed securities, the term guaranteed is usually tied to unethical activity.
+In particular, financial professionals must never guarantee that a security will perform in a certain way.
 This includes:

 • Guaranteeing a client will make a return